soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 Along the way we've learned two powerful new abstractions, `Functor`
-and `Applicative`.
-As well as revisited an abstraction we were familiar
+and `Applicative`, as well as revisited an abstraction
-with called `Monoid`.
-With this library we've seen (another) example
+called `Monoid`.
+With this library we've seen another example
 of the usefulness of these abstractions for constructing APIs and EDSLs.

 We will continue to meet these abstractions in the rest of the book.